-- 6.2.1 A person or household experiencing domestic abuse will have their case dealt with by the team appropriate given their housing situation: - In the case that a person or household is homeless they will be dealt with in the first instance by the Advice and Homelessness team; - In the case that a person or household is a current tenant or leaseholder of the Council's Landlord service they will be dealt with in the first instance by the Housing Landlord team; and - In the case that a person or household is a private tenant or homeowner they will be dealt with in the first instance by the Anti-Social Behaviour team. - 6.2.2 The Council will provide suitable accommodation where the Council accepts that it is unreasonable for a person or household to return to their home in line with the requirements of the Housing Act 1996 as amended by the Homelessness Act 2002.
-Each case will be assessed on its own merits and will be viewed against statutory legislation. - 6.2.3 Where action is to be taken against the perpetrator, the Council will signpost or refer residents affected by domestic abuse to agencies able to support them in making use of legal remedies available, including non-molestation orders, occupation orders, and property transfer orders. - 6.2.4 The Council will facilitate and provide information on a range of housing options and services that provide support and counselling to residents affected by domestic abuse. - 6.2.5 The Council will look to further develop partnerships with support providers to coordinate services to residents affected by domestic abuse. - 6.2.6 Where a Council or Housing Association tenant or a member of their household is experiencing domestic abuse the Council will work with and support other partnership agencies to secure out-of-area arrangements for accommodation in cases where there would be a continuing risk to the household by remaining in the Borough.
-This decision would be subject to a MARAC decision - 6.2.7 Where appropriate Council tenants will be considered in terms of their suitability for additional security measures to be made to their property, which would allow them to remain more safely in their own homes.
+- 6.2.1 A person or household experiencing domestic abuse will have their case dealt with by the team appropriate given their housing situation: - In the case that a person or household is homeless they will be dealt with in the first instance by the Homeless Prevention & Assessment Team; - In the case that a person or household is a current tenant or leaseholder of the Council's Landlord service they will be dealt with in the first instance by the Housing Landlord team; and - In the case that a person or household is a private tenant or homeowner they will be dealt with in the first instance by the Anti-Social Behaviour team who will refer them to the Homeless Prevention and Assessment Team to have their housing situation appropriately assessed.

-- 6.2.8 In the case that Council tenants have a joint tenancy, and one or both tenants are seeking to end the tenancy, the Council will take a victim-centred approach considering the best course of action to support the needs of the victim and support the future of their household.
+- 6.2.2 The Council will provide suitable accommodation where the Council accepts that it is unreasonable for a person or household to return to their home in line with the requirements of the Housing Act 1996 as amended by the Homelessness Act 2002 and the Homeless Reduction Act 2017.
+Each case will be assessed on its own merits and will be viewed against statutory legislation. - 6.2.3 Where action is to be taken against the perpetrator, the Council will signpost or refer residents affected by domestic abuse to agencies able to support them in making use of legal remedies available, including non-molestation orders, occupation orders, and property transfer orders. - 6.2.4 The Council will facilitate and provide information on a range of housing options and services that provide support and counselling to residents affected by domestic abuse. - 6.2.5 The Council will look to further develop partnerships with support providers to co-ordinate services to residents affected by domestic abuse. - 6.2.6 Where a Council or Housing Association tenant or a member of their household is experiencing domestic abuse the Council will work with and support other partnership agencies to secure out-of-area arrangements for accommodation in cases where there would be a continuing risk to the household by remaining in the Borough.
+This decision would be subject to a MARAC decision - 6.2.7 Where appropriate Council tenants will be considered in terms of their suitability for additional security measures to be made to their property, which would allow them to remain more safely in their own homes. - 6.2.8 In the case that Council tenants have a joint tenancy, and one or both tenants are seeking to end the tenancy, the Council will take a victim-centred approach considering the best course of action to support the needs of the victim and support the future of their household.
 The Council may choose to grant a further tenancy, however victims will not be rehoused within the Borough where this could place them at risk from further abuse. - 6.2.9 In the case that Council tenants have a joint tenancy and the victim has fled with no intention to return, enforcement action will be taken against the remaining tenant using the statutory Ground 2A for possession (Housing Act 1996).
-The Council will where appropriate also support the victim to access secure accommodation. - 6.2.10 In the case that Council tenants have a joint tenancy and the tenants pursue legal remedies through the courts the Council is obliged to abide by any court orders and will support tenants accordingly. - 6.3 Case management - 6.3.1 All cases involving domestic abuse will be kept open with regular reviews, until the person considers that their situation has been resolved satisfactorily in accordance with this policy. - 6.3.2 Where a person is dissatisfied with the investigation or a decision, they may pursue an appeal through the Council's complaints procedure. - 6.4 Record keeping, monitoring and review - 6.4.1 The Council's teams will keep confidential records in locked storage for the cases they are dealing with.
-In this way the Council will prevent any unnecessary travel of paperwork that could either identify the parties involved or in any way breach data protection laws. - 6.4.2 The Council will make use of a central monitoring system to record the number of known cases of domestic abuse, which will be done anonymously so that this record does not identify any of the parties involved.
+The Council will where appropriate also support the victim to access secure accommodation. - 6.2.10 In the case that Council tenants have a joint tenancy and the tenants pursue legal remedies through the courts the Council is obliged to abide by any court orders and will support tenants accordingly. - 6.3 Case management